madebykind/madebykind-v3/content/work/rewilding-britain.md

   emergency and the extinction crisis.
 featured: true
 date: 2023-06-28T11:07:38.606Z
-feature_heading: Our partnership
+cover_img: images/work-rewilding-britain-phone-4.jpg
+key_stat:
+  - 149-percent
+description: Engaging and influencing audiences to support rewilding areas of the country for the good of the environment
 feature_content: "Rewilding Britain understood that they needed a digital partner to not only create a digital presence but to maintain it and evolve as their organisation does.
 We’ve been delighted to work with them for almost three years to constantly improve the performance and direction of their site as they continue to gain awareness and support on a national and international level. "
-key_stat:
-  - 149-percent
-title: A platform to inspire rewilding projects across the country
 icon: rwb-logo
-cover_img: images/work-rewilding-britain-phone-4.jpg
-description: Engaging and influencing audiences to support rewilding areas of the country for the good of the environment
+feature_heading: Our partnership
 services:
   - strategy
   - digital
 ---
+{{< blockquote author="Rewilding Britian Manifesto" >}}

-> “Our vision is a world rich with the incredible hum and thrum of life, a world where our land and seas are again rich and diverse”
+Our vision is a world rich with the incredible hum and thrum of life, a world where our land and seas are again rich and diverse
+{{</ blockquote >}}

 {{< figure src="../images/work-rewilding-britain-header.jpg" caption="Glen Affric estate" alt="Landscape image of Glen Affric, showing mountains, loch and trees.
 Rewilding Britain's logo is overlayed in white" >}}